 - Complete their probation period

-The benefit of being expunged is that the detention history will not be disclosed to anyone, including employers, except if you get to work with the Federal Bureau of Investigations (FBI).
+The benefit of being expunged is that the detention history will not be disclosed to anyone, including employers, except those who work with the Federal Bureau of Investigation (FBI).

 Other Crimes Related to False Identification